 Administrative Assistant Sacraments

-Please use this form to request a baptism for your child at St. Paul Parish.
+Please use either of these forms to request a baptism for your child at St. Paul Parish.

 Please use this letter if you are a registered parishioner at St. Paul in need of an eligibility letter to be a godparent or sponsor at a different parish.